amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 ## Mergesort

 What's the best way to sort an array?
-Before, we proposed a solution using bubble sort that has a time complexity of O(n^2).
+Before, we proposed a solution using bubble sort that has a time complexity of O(n<sup>2</sup>).
 Can we do better?

-We can use an algorithm called `mergesort` to improve it:
+We can use an algorithm called `mergesort` to improve it.
+This's how it works:

 1. We are going to divide the array recursively until the elements are two or less.
 2. We know how to sort 2 items, so we sort them iteratively (base case).
 3. The final step is merging: we merge in taking one by one from each array such that they are in ascending order.